Synerty/peek-plugin-diagram/peek_plugin_diagram/doc-admin/setup/setup.rst

 Segment Split Points
 ````````````````````

-The PoF Connectivity Loader splits the PowerOn model up into segments, this is
+The ENMAC Connectivity Loader splits the PowerOn model up into segments, this is
 required for the GraphDB plugin.

 This splitting is achieved using "split points", and split points are identified